 Photo credit: Malay Mail

 Cendol is a type of dessert made shaved ice, green rice flour jelly, coconut milk and palm sugar syrup.
 I chose to include this dessert because you have to try Malaysian palm sugar and fresh coconut milk combo – it’s amazing.
 Secondly, if you’re adventurous, some cendol stall allows you to top it up with durian.
-It’s the most delicious way to try this pungent fruit!
+It’s a delicious way to try this pungent fruit!

 Where can you get it?
 Try Teochew Chendol a chain store (though its origin is in Penang).
 My favourite is Kwong Wah at Petaling Jaya.

 5. Curry Laksa

 Curry Laksa is listed in Lonely Planet’s Ultimate Eatlist book lists as the second best food experience in the world.
 But that is not the only reason why this noodle is in the list.
 The soup is made from spices and coconut milk; while the ingredients includes egg noodles, fried tofu, cockles, long beans, and a side of chili sauce.
 It’s a complicated dish that’s why it’s so delicious!

 Where can you get it?
 Try the one at Madras Lane in Petaling Street, the store which gets this bowl of noodle in the list.
 If you like air-conditioned restaurant, Madam Kwan, a chain restaurant, also serves a good bowl of curry laksa (and nasi lemak too!)